Customised Options for Tooth Replacement

 Can food get stuck under a dental bridge?

 Yes, food can occasionally become trapped under a dental bridge, especially near the gum line where the bridge meets your natural tissue.
+This can happen and is manageable with the right cleaning techniques.
+Daily care helps prevent plaque buildup, gum irritation, and bad breath.

 - Bridge shape and position: Small gaps between the bridge and gums are needed for cleaning access.
 These spaces may trap food during meals.